 The decision about what to put into your paragraphs begins with the germination of a seed of ideas; this “germination process” is better known as brainstorming.
 There are many techniques for brainstorming; whichever one you choose, this stage of paragraph development cannot be skipped.
 Building paragraphs can be like building a skyscraper: there must be a well-planned foundation that supports what you are building.
 Any cracks, inconsistencies, or other corruptions of the foundation can cause your whole paper to crumble.

 There are many different ways to organize a paragraph.
 The organization you choose will depend on the controlling idea of the paragraph.
-Below are a few possibilities for organization, with brief examples.
+Below are a few possibilities for organization, with links to brief examples:

-Let’s walk through a 5-step process to building a paragraph.
-Each step of the process will include an explanation of the step and a bit of “model” text to illustrate how the step works.
-Our finished model paragraph will be about slave spirituals, the original songs that African Americans created during slavery.
+Let’s walk through a 5-step process for building a paragraph.
+For each step there is an explanation and example.
+Our example paragraph will be about slave spirituals, the original songs that African Americans created during slavery.
 The model paragraph uses illustration (giving examples) to prove its point.

 Paragraph development begins with the formulation of the controlling idea.
 This idea directs the paragraph’s development.
 Often, the controlling idea of a paragraph will appear in the form of a topic sentence.
 In some cases, you may need more than one sentence to express a paragraph’s controlling idea.
 Here is the controlling idea for our “model paragraph,” expressed in a topic sentence:

 Paragraph development continues with an expression of the rationale or the explanation that the writer gives for how the reader should interpret the information presented in the idea statement or topic sentence of the paragraph.
 The writer explains his/her thinking about the main topic, idea, or focus of the paragraph.
 Here’s the sentence that would follow the controlling idea about slave spirituals: